ChrisGergle/SpaceMedia/README.md

 # Space Media

-Videos like "how it all began."
+Videos like "How it all began."

-## Known Issues
- - Will move onto another video during idle time.
-This may be due to rpi hardware delaying the loop until track ends.

 ## Version Issues